-Clinical Guidelines

-Current guidelines are summarized in Table 11.
+Clinical Guidelines Current guidelines are summarized in Table 11.
 The guidelines addressing the management of hypercholesterolemia are presented globally, addressing the role of various medication classes in the management of this disease.

-Clinical Guideline Recommendation(s) National Cholesterol General recommendations Education Program: • With regards to TLC, higher dietary intakes of omega-3 fatty acids in the Third Report of the form of fatty fish or vegetable oils are an option for reducing risk for CHD.
-National This recommendation is optional because the strength of evidence is only Cholesterol moderate at present.
-National Cholesterol Education Program supports Education Program the American Heart Association's recommendation that fish be included as Expert Panel on part of a CHD risk reduction diet.
-Fish in general is low in saturated fat and Detection, may contain some cardioprotective omega-3 fatty acids.
-However, a Evaluation, and dietary recommendation for a specific amount of omega-3 fatty acids is not Treatment of High made.
-Blood Cholesterol Initiate LDL lowering drug therapy with a statin, bile acid sequestrant or in Adults (Adult nicotinic acid.
-Treatment Panel III) Final Report Statins should be considered as first line drugs when LDL lowering drugs are indicated to achieve LDL-C treatment goals.
-(2002) 11 After six weeks if LDL-C goal is not achieved, intensify LDL lowering therapy.
+Table 11.
+Clinical Guid Clinical Guideline Recommendation(s) National Cholesterol Education Program: Third Report of the National Cholesterol Education Program Expert Panel on Detection, Evaluation, and Treatment of High Blood Cholesterol in Adults (Adult Treatment Panel III) Final Report (2002) 11 General recommendations With regards to TLC, higher dietary intakes of omega-3 fatty acids in the form of fatty fish or vegetable oils are an option for reducing risk for CHD.
+This recommendation is optional because the strength of evidence is only moderate at present.
+National Cholesterol Education Program supports the American Heart Association's recommendation that fish be included as part of a CHD risk reduction diet.
+Fish in general is low in saturated fat and may contain some cardioprotective omega-3 fatty acids.
+However, a dietary recommendation for a specific amount of omega-3 fatty acids is not made.
+Initiate LDL lowering drug therapy with a statin, bile acid sequestrant or nicotinic acid.
+Statins should be considered as first line drugs when LDL lowering drugs are indicated to achieve LDL-C treatment goals.
+After six weeks if LDL-C goal is not achieved, intensify LDL lowering therapy.
 Consider a higher dose of a statin or add a bile acid sequestrant or nicotinic acid.

-Table 11.
-Clinical Guidelines
+Statins Statins should be considered as first-line drugs when LDL-lowering drugs are indicated to achieve LDL treatment goals.
+Bile acid sequestrants Bile acid sequestrants should be considered as LDL lowering therapy for patients with moderate elevations in LDL-C, for younger patients with elevated LDL-C, for women with elevated LDL-C who are considering pregnancy and for patients needing only modest reductions in LDL-C to achieve target goals.
+Bile acid sequestrants should be considered in combination therapy with statins in patients with very high LDL-C levels.
+Nicotinic acid Nicotinic acid should be considered as a therapeutic option for higher risk patients with atherogenic dyslipidemia.
+Nicotinic acid should be considered as a single agent in higher risk patients with atherogenic dyslipidemia who do not have a substantial increase in LDL-C levels, and in combination therapy with other cholesterol lowering drugs in higher risk patients with atherogenic dyslipidemia combined with elevated LDL-C levels.
+Nicotinic acid should be used with caution in patients with active liver disease, recent peptic ulcer, hyperuricemia, gout and type 2 diabetes.
+High doses of nicotinic acid (>3 g/day) generally should be avoided in patients with type 2 diabetes, although lower doses may effectively treat diabetic dyslipidemia without significantly worsening hyperglycemia.
+Fibric acid derivatives (fibrates) Fibrates can be recommended for patients with very high TG to reduce risk for acute pancreatitis.
+They also can be recommended for patients with dysbetalipoproteinemia (elevated beta-very LDL).
+Fibrate therapy should be considered an option for treatment of patients

+11 Clinical Cuidali